BrowserWindow

 })

-This event is usually emitted after the did-finish-load
+This event is usually emitted after the did-finish-load event, but for

 pages with many remote resources, it may be emitted before the did-finish-load